rodneyshupe/Cookbook/Recipes/SoupsAndStews/ChickenBouillabaisse.rst

 Directions
 ----------

-1. *For the Bouillabaisse:* Adjust oven racks to middle and lower positions and heat oven to 375F.
-Pat chicken dry with paper towels and season with salt and pepper.
-Heat oil in large Dutch oven over medium-high heat until just smoking.
-Add chicken pieces, skin-side down, and cook without moving until well browned, 5 to 8 minutes.
-Using tongs, flip chicken and brown other side, about 3 minutes.
-Transfer chicken to large plate.
+1. *For the Bouillabaisse:* Set oven racks to middle and lower positions and heat oven to 375F.
+Pat chicken dry and season with salt and pepper.
+Heat oil in a large Dutch oven over medium-high until just smoking.
+Add chicken skin-side down and cook without moving until well browned, 5 to 8 minutes;
+   flip with tongs and brown the other side, about 3 minutes.
+Transfer to a large plate.
-2. Add leek and fennel; cook, stirring often, until vegetables begin to soften and turn translucent, about 4 minutes.
-Add saffron, cayenne, flour, garlic, and tomato paste and cook until fragrant, about 30 seconds.
-Add tomatoes, wine, broth, orange zest, pastis, and potatoes; bring to simmer.
+2. Add leek and fennel; cook, stirring often, until softened and translucent, about 4 minutes.
+Stir in saffron, cayenne, flour, garlic, and tomato paste;
+   cook until fragrant, about 30 seconds.
+Add tomatoes, wine, broth, orange zest, pastis, and potatoes and bring to a simmer.
 Reduce heat to medium-low and simmer 10 minutes.
-3. Nestle chicken thighs and drumsticks into simmering liquid with skin above surface of liquid; cook, uncovered, 5 minutes.
-Nestle breast pieces into simmering liquid, adjusting pieces as necessary to ensure skin stays above surface of liquid.
-Bake on middle rack, uncovered, until instant-read thermometer inserted into thickest part of chicken registers 145F for breasts and 160F for drumsticks and thighs, 10 to 20 minutes.
+3. Nestle thighs and drumsticks into the liquid with skin above the surface;
+   cook uncovered 5 minutes.
+Nestle in breast pieces, adjusting as needed to keep skin above the surface.
+Bake uncovered on the middle rack until an instant-read thermometer in the thickest part registers 145F for breasts and 160F for drumsticks and thighs, 10 to 20 minutes.
-4. *For the Rouille:* While chicken cooks, microwave water and saffron in medium microwave-safe bowl on high power until water is steaming, 10 to 20 seconds.
-Allow to sit 5 minutes.
-Cut 3-inch piece off of baguette; remove and discard crust.
-Tear crustless bread into 1-inch chunks (you should have about 1 cup).
-Stir bread pieces and lemon juice into saffron-infused water; soak 5 minutes.
-Using whisk, mash soaked bread mixture until uniform paste forms, 1 to 2 minutes.
+4. *For the Rouille:* While the chicken cooks, microwave water and saffron in a medium microwave-safe bowl on high until steaming, 10 to 20 seconds; let sit 5 minutes.
+Cut a 3-inch piece off the baguette; remove and discard the crust, then tear the bread into 1-inch chunks (about 1 cup).
+Stir the bread and lemon juice into the saffron water and soak 5 minutes.
+Mash with a whisk until a uniform paste forms, 1 to 2 minutes.
 Whisk in mustard, egg yolk, cayenne, and garlic until smooth, about 15 seconds.
-Whisking constantly, slowly drizzle in vegetable oil in steady stream until smooth mayonnaise-like consistency is reached, scraping down bowl as necessary.
-Slowly whisk in 1/2 cup olive oil in steady stream until smooth.
+Whisking constantly, slowly drizzle in the vegetable oil in a steady stream until smooth and mayonnaise-like, scraping down the bowl as needed.
+Slowly whisk in 1/2 cup olive oil in a steady stream until smooth.
 Season to taste with salt and pepper.
-5. *For the Croutons:* Cut remaining baguette into 3/4-inch-thick slices.
-Arrange slices in single layer on rimmed baking sheet.
-   Drizzle with remaining 2 tablespoons olive oil and season with salt and pepper.
-Bake on lower rack until light golden brown (can be toasted while bouillabaisse is in oven), 10 to 15 minutes.
+5. *For the Croutons:* Cut the remaining baguette into 3/4-inch-thick slices and arrange in a single layer on a rimmed baking sheet.
+Drizzle with the remaining 2 tablespoons olive oil and season with salt and pepper.
+Bake on the lower rack until light golden brown (toast it while the bouillabaisse is in the oven), 10 to 15 minutes.
-6. Remove bouillabaisse and croutons from oven and set oven to broil.
-   Once heated, return bouillabaisse to oven and cook until chicken skin is crisp and instant-read thermometer inserted into thickest part of chicken registers 160F for breasts and 175F for drumsticks and thighs, 5 to 10 minutes (smaller pieces may cook faster than larger pieces; remove individual pieces as they reach temperature).
+6. Remove the bouillabaisse and croutons from the oven and set the oven to broil.
+Once heated, return the bouillabaisse and cook until the skin is crisp and an instant-read thermometer in the thickest part registers 160F for breasts and 175F for drumsticks and thighs, 5 to 10 minutes (smaller pieces may cook faster; remove individual pieces as they reach temperature).
-7. Transfer chicken pieces to large plate.
-Skim excess fat from broth.
-   Stir tarragon into broth and season with salt and pepper.
-Transfer broth and potatoes to large shallow serving bowls and top with chicken pieces.
+7. Transfer the chicken to a large plate.
+Skim excess fat from the broth, then stir in the tarragon and season with salt and pepper.
+Ladle the broth and potatoes into large shallow serving bowls and top with the chicken.
 Drizzle 1 tablespoon rouille over each portion and spread 1 teaspoon rouille on each crouton.
-Serve, floating 2 croutons in each bowl and passing remaining croutons and rouille separately.
+Serve, floating 2 croutons in each bowl and passing the remaining croutons and rouille separately.